 By accepting a place in the Stanford MBA Program, you agree not to apply to, commit to, or matriculate in another academic program.

-Choosing Between Direct or Deferred Enrollment
+Choosing Between Direct and Deferred Enrollment

 Choose direct enrollment if you feel ready to pursue your MBA because of your current academic background, extracurricular experiences, impact through internships and work experiences, and personal aspirations.
 Note that for most college seniors, deferred enrollment is a better choice.